An MC68020/68881 Coprocessor Card for the Apple ][

 Construction:

-We didn't have wire-wrap sockets for the PGAs, so Richard constructed custom ones by removing the pins from machined-pin DIP wire-wrap sockets, and inserting them into suitably sized (13x13, 10x10) pieces of perf board.
-Most of the remaining circuitry was wired using 3M Scotchflex insulation-displacement prototyping.
+We didn't have wire-wrap sockets for the PGAs, so Richard constructed custom ones by removing the pins from machined-pin DIP wire-wrap sockets, and inserting them into suitably sized (13x13, 10x10) pieces of perf board with the holes drilled out to a slightly larger diameter.
+Most of the remaining circuitry was wired using 3M Scotchflex insulation-displacement prototyping, which is much faster to wire than wire-wrap, but not as mechanically robust.

 PAL Programming: